Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the valuable comments.
 The discussions and interactions facilitated by the ``The Renaissance of Stellar Black-Hole Detections in The Local Group" workshop, hosted at the Lorenz Center in June 2023, significantly enriched this work.
 We thank the scientific organising committee and the Lorenz Center team for arranging the workshop.
 We thank Zephyr Penoyre, Simchon Faigler, and Dolev Bashi for their insightful comments and advice.
 The research of S.S. is supported by a Benoziyo prize postdoctoral fellowship.
 S.T. acknowledges support from the Netherlands Research Council NWO (VIDI 203.061 grants).
 K.E. was supported in part by NSF grant AST-2307232.

 This work has made use of data from the European Space Agency (ESA) mission \href{https://www.cosmos.esa.int/gaia}{\it Gaia}, processed by the {\it Gaia} Data Processing and Analysis Consortium (\href{https://www.cosmos.esa.int/web/gaia/dpac/consortium}{DPAC}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This work made use of \href{https://github.com/naamach/stam}{\texttt{stam}}, a Stellar-Track-based Assignment of Mass package \citep{hallakoun21}; \href{https://artpop.readthedocs.io/en/latest/index.html}{\texttt{ArtPop}}, a Python package for synthesising stellar populations and simulating realistic images of stellar systems \citep{greco21}; the MIST isochrone grids \citep[][]{paxton11, paxton13, paxton15,choi16, dotter16}; The \href{https://github.com/SihaoCheng/WD_models}{WD models} package for WD photometry to physical parameters; \texttt{catsHTM}, a tool for fast accessing and cross-matching large astronomical catalogs \citep{soumagnac18}; \texttt{Astropy}, a community-developed core Python package for Astronomy \citep{Astropy_2013, Astropy_2018}; \texttt{matplotlib} \citep{Hunter_2007}; \texttt{uncertainties}\footnote{\href{http://pythonhosted.org/uncertainties/}{http://pythonhosted.org/uncertainties/}}, a \texttt{python} package for calculations with uncertainties by Eric O. Lebigot; \texttt{numpy} \citep{Numpy_2006, Numpy_2011}; and \texttt{scipy} \citep{2020SciPy-NMeth}.